Commemoration Day for the Victims of Communist Genocide

-Commemoration Day for the Victims of Communist Genocide (Komunistiskā genocīda upuru piemiņas diena) commemorates the Latvian residents deported from Latvia by the Soviet authorities.
+Commemoration Day for the Victims of Communist Genocide (Komunistiskā genocīda upuru piemiņas diena) commemorates the Soviet deportations from Latvia.
 It is observed on both 25 March and 14 June when the respective 1949 March deportation and the 1941 June deportation took place.
 Commemoration Day for the Victims of Communist Genocide is marked by a procession organized by the Latvian Association of Politically Repressed Persons from the Museum of the Occupation of Latvia to the Freedom Monument where flowers are laid and attended by the President of Latvia, Speaker of the Saeima and the Prime Minister of Latvia.